alexisespinosa-research/particleCapture-Interpolator/README.md

 Submited to PLOSOne on September2020.
 ```
 ### The "pyCapture" package
 This package is under the folder `pyCapture`.
-It contains the database generated from CFD simulations.
+It contains the database generated from the CFD simulations described in the reference.
 It also contains the function for estimating the capture efficiency by direct interception:

 ```
 pyCaptureDB.captureEfficiencyDI